 If you don’t pass the income test

-You may still receive this payment if you receive Family Tax Benefit Part A for another child within 52 weeks of your baby’s birth.
+You may still get this payment if you don’t pass the income test.
+This is if you get Family Tax Benefit Part A for another child within 52 weeks of your baby’s birth.

-To pass the Family Tax Benefit Part A eligiblity test you must be:
+To pass the Family Tax Benefit Part A eligibility test all of the following applies:

-- able to receive some Family Tax Benefit Part A for other children, and
+- you must be able to get some Family Tax Benefit Part A for other children

-- receiving it for at least part of the 52 weeks after you give birth to the stillborn baby
+- you must get it for at least part of the 52 weeks after you give birth to the stillborn baby.